Tools4everBV/HelloID-Conn-Prov-Target-Ecare-PUUR/README.md

 ## Introduction

-_HelloID-Conn-Prov-Target-Ecare_ is a _target_ connector. _Ecare_ provides a set of REST API's that allow you to programmatically interact with its data.
+_HelloID-Conn-Prov-Target-Ecare-PUUR_ is a _target_ connector. _Ecare PUUR_ provides a set of REST API's that allow you to programmatically interact with its data.
 The HelloID connector uses the API endpoints listed in the table below.

 | Endpoint       | Description                      |
 | -------------- | -------------------------------- |